emilbratt/EDU/self_study/programming/puzzles/Advent_of_Code/c_sharp/2023/README.md

 Our task is to find the steps it takes for all nodes starting with 'A' to end with 'Z', simultaneously.\
 However, doing this will take forever.

-Instead, we run each node at a time until we find first node ending with 'Z'.\
+Instead, we run each node at a time until it ends with 'Z'.\
-We end up with having calculated the steps for each node, one at a time.
+Ultimately we calculate the total steps it would have taken for every node by using [this](https://en.wikipedia.org/wiki/Least_common_multiple#Gears_problem) method.

 Finding the lowest common multiple from all the nodes will yield\
 the number that would eventually be found by doing them all simultaneously.